Pieter Sjoerds Gerbrandy: Postwar

 After the liberation of the southern Netherlands in 1945, Gerbrandy formed a new cabinet, but he resigned after the total liberation of the country.
 He opposed the government's Indonesian policy and from 1946 to 1950 chaired the National Committee for the Maintenance of the Kingdom's Unity, which opposed Indonesian independence and advocated for the Republic of South Maluku.

+In 1947, Gerbrandy took part in a coup plot to prevent the implementation of the Linggadjati Agreement and Indonesian independence.
+The plot failed without support from Queen Wilhelmina.

 In 1950, Gerbrandy published Indonesia, which offered an explanation of the history of the relationship between the Netherlands and the Dutch East Indies (now Indonesia) from the 1600s to 1948, which included "The Indies under Dutch rule", "The Rule of Law", "The Japanese Occupation", and "Chaos", with each section outlining Gerbrandy's observations.

 In 1948, Gerbrandy returned as a member of the Dutch Parliament, but his hot temper alienated members of his party.
 In 1956, he was made member of a commission that investigated the affair surrounding Greet Hofmans.
 Three years later, Gerbrandy resigned as a Member of Parliament.